skip to content

 The Staff Counselling Centre is available to all staff with a University contract of employment: academic, academic-related, assistant, research and technical.

-We regret that temporary workers on assignment through the Temporary Employment Service are not eligible to use this service.
+We regret that workers on assignment through the Temporary Employment Service and staff from Cambridge University Press and Assessment are not eligible to use this service.
+Please see our Other Sources of Support page for details of services available outside the University.

 Staff who are employed by a College but who do not have a University contract may use the Staff Counselling Centre.
 Please check our college drop down menu to see if your college has made specific funding arrangements with our service.
 If your college is listed the first step is to obtain a referral from your College Personnel Officer or College Nurse (subject to specific College arrangement) in order to secure funding.